 Ahmad Shawqi احمد شوقي (b.
 Cairo, 1868- d.
 1932)

-Mark D. Luce (AFFILIATION?)
+Mark D. Luce

 SUMMARY

 Ahmad Shawqi was the leading poet and pioneer playwright of the neoclassical period of Arabic literature.
 Shawqi benefited from a secular education, which allowed him to study law, but more importantly for him, French.
 Shawqi’s mastery of Arabic and his talents as a poet led him to the Egyptian Khedive’s court as a poet.
 He found favor with the Khedive and consequently received a fellowship for study abroad in France.